My collection of 15 Traditional Flutes from 6 of the 7 continents (as far as I know,

 - Bass (Basset) made by Zen-on in Japan

-(Sorry, Mollenhauer, you make some fine instruments including a soprano in this collection,
+(Sorry, Mollenhauer, you make some fine

 ROCK, JAZZ & ORCHESTRAL INSTRUMENTS